 So that obviously was very difficult for my family to hear and difficult for me to say.
 We agreed that we would start the detox process.
 Then we would figure out where I was going to go.
 So, I started detoxing at the beginning of September.
 And I guess what had happened was the day after I started or the day I started, I ended up getting rushed to the hospital from a bad reaction to the medication I was given to help manage the withdrawal symptoms.

 And at that point, I felt like I was going to die.
 It was just one of the some of the worst pain I’ve ever gone through.
 I could hardly breathe.
 I was hardly conscious.
 And I was in the hospital for about 24 hours, got released and came back.
-And it was proposed to me that there was an option for me to go back to treatment soon, which turned out to be Rice Lake and without hesitation, I said, of course!
+And it was proposed to me that there was an option for me to go back to treatment soon, which turned out to be Trafalgar Residential and without hesitation, I said, of course!
 Like I knew I was done because there was no way I was going to stay clean.
 I had a lot of knowledge about recovery, but I was in such a poor physical state.
 And the obsession to use and the cravings were so strong and just my body was in so much pain that I knew that I wasn’t gonna be able to stay clean.

 And by talking to some counsellors and some of the other clients there, I started seeing the light and then I just made this decision that you know, I’m not going to stay stuck in this sort of negative frame of mind.
 And I just started working on things like acceptance and gratitude and forgiveness towards myself.
 And almost immediately I started feeling better.
 And I sort of just ran with that probably for the first two weeks.
 All I talked about was acceptance and gratitude because that’s what I needed to say.